 How do I find books in the library?

 The books are arranged according to the Dewey Decimal classification system.
 Each book has a number and then three letters on the spine.
-You will need to use the library catalogue to identify what the number/ letter combination is for an individual book.
+You will need to use the books+ search in library search to identify what the number/ letter combination is for an individual book.
 The books are then arranged in numeric order, according to these numbers, with the letters used to differentiate further between books which have the same number.
-For further information about how to find books in the library use the help guide provided below.
+For further information about how to find books in the library ask at the librarians desk on the first floor of the library.

 How do I know what to read?